wkaisertexas/tiktok-uploader/README.md

 > Optionally, if you would like to pass your own cookies you may do as an array of dictionaries with keys `name`, `value`, `domain`, `path` and `expiry` though there really is no need

 #### Login-based Authentication

+> Login-based authentication will fail if human verification is required

 To use password authentication, pass your **username** and **password** as keyword arguments to `upload_videos`.

 ```python